 Interstate Chemicals Clearinghouse

 A number of states have been working together to share resources, and to draft common language for assessing the availability of safer alternatives for chemicals of concern.
 TURI led the effort by this group to create a protocol for conducting safer alternatives assessments that is being used to inform state government policies and technical assistance practices.
-In addition, the group has drafted a Resource Guide that provides detailed guidance on the various elements of an alternatives assessment.
+In addition, IC2 has published the IC2 Alternatives Assessment Guide that provides detailed guidance on the various elements of an alternatives assessment.
 The Guide was designed to be very comprehensive and includes three ways in which an AA can be conducted.
 It can be accessed through the IC2 website.

 European Union Substitution Portal